Todd Chrisley Fires Back At An Instagram User Who Left A Racist Comment About His Granddaughter

 On Thursday, June 11, Chrisley Knows Best star Todd Chrisley fired back at an Instagram critic who left a racist and hurtful comment on his recent post.
-This particular post featured he and his 7-year-old granddaughter Chloe, who is African American, according to People.
+This particular update featured him and his 7-year-old granddaughter Chloe, who is African American, according to People.

 Chloe is the daughter of the reality television star’s son Kyle Chrisley from a previous relationship.
-Todd and his wife Julie were awarded custody of Chloe and are raising her together due to Kyle’s problems with addiction.
+Todd and his wife, Julie, were awarded custody of Chloe and are raising her together due to Kyle’s problems with addiction.

-Due to the many issues going on across the country regarding racial injustice in the wake of George Floyd’s death, Todd decided to film a special episode for his Chrisley Confessions podcast.
-This episode discusses racism and also features Chloe who chatted with him regarding the difficult topic.
+Due to the many issues going on across the country regarding racial injustice in the wake of George Floyd’s death, Todd decided to film a special episode of his Chrisley Confessions podcast.
+This episode discusses racism and also featured Chloe, who chatted with him regarding the difficult topic.

 Todd’s post on Instagram was to promote the podcast episode.
-In the photo, Todd and Chloe were matching with black shirts on and leaned in so they could both fit in the selfie.
+In the photo, he and Chloe wore matching black shirts and leaned in so they could both fit in the selfie.
 Their expressions were both serious.

 “Silent Racism, I Love How God Made Me, and It’s Enough.
 Today I am joined by surprise guest Chloe for a conversation about race and racism in America.
 Plus your questions about how the show affects regular life. #chrisleyconfessions OUT NOW on your nearest podcast app!” he wrote in the caption.

-While many of the comments on the post were positive, one in particular was not.
+While many of the comments were positive, one, in particular, was not.

 “I’m sorry I don’t like it marry your own color it really screws up the kids,” one social media user by the name of Patti wrote.